 Bolivian’s love a good entrada (parade).
-In La Paz there are more entradas than days of the year.
-None of them however can be compared to Bolivia’s number one event: The Carnival of Oruro.
+In fact, in La Paz there are more entradas than days of the year.
+None, however, are comparable Bolivia’s craziest event: The Carnival of Oruro.

-What makes Oruro’s Carnival stand out from other Bolivian parades is the highly detailed costume designs.
-Outfits are made by hand and take months to prepare.
-They can be worth over US$500 which is more than two months minimum wage.
+What makes Oruro’s Carnival stand out from other Bolivian parades are the highly detailed costume designs.
+Outfits are made by hand and take months to prepare, often being valued at over US$500 which is double Bolivia’s minimum monthly wage.

 1. Pickpockets love crowded places so keep your valuables in an inside pocket at all times.

-2. Don’t drink so much that you become an easy target.
+2. Don’t drink so much you become an easy target.

 3. Be cautious about accepting drinks from strangers.

 4. Foam is sprayed everywhere so keep cameras and mobiles in a waterproof place.
-It will get in your eyes and they will sting but only for a day or so.
+It will get in your eyes and will sting, but only for a day or so.

 Elsewhere in Bolivia: